‘The season is over’: Greece prays for tourism as islanders sift through the ashes

 “What a disaster,” said Elpida, adding: “We told [our rental apartment visitors] not to come, because what are they coming to?
 To see what sights?
 It’s going to be depressing for them.
 The tourist season is over for us.”

 Her daughter, Fedra, who emigrated from Canada with her husband to take over the farm just months ago, hopes that with regenerative practices it could take five years – rather than another 20 – to regrow.
-Her other income stream, a school she opened on the farm to teach locals lessons in English and outdoor education, has also been destroyed in the fire.
+Her other income stream, a school she opened on the farm to teach locals English and outdoor education, has also been destroyed in the fire.

 “People’s livelihoods, they’re literally in ashes,” said Nicole, a 44-year-old wedding planner, whose home was among those in Kiotari reduced to rubble and embers by the fires.
 “If you have money, you can regain everything.
 If you don’t have money, I don’t know where you will start.”